-This programme aims to be an interface between University and industry, by providing appropriate training to our students, in interpersonal and leadership skills, in addition to the traditional technical skills explored in the modules and industrial placement.
+This programme aims to be an interface between University and industry.
+It provides appropriate training to our students in interpersonal and leadership skills as well as the traditional technical skills explored in the modules and industrial placement*.

 The programme offers a fast route to charter status for local students while providing real industrial exposure for international students through its technical and interpersonal related courses, and the industrial placement* opportunity.

 *Industrial placements are subject to interviews with employers.
 They are not guaranteed.
 Please contact email@example.com for more information.

 Fees and funding

 There are many ways to fund postgraduate study for home and international students

 The fees quoted at the top of this page cover registration, tuition, supervision, assessment and examinations as well as:

 - Library membership with access to printed, multimedia and digital resources